zoro0071/data-science-projec/README.md

 jupyter notebook anomadata.ipynb

 STEP 4.
 Follow the instructions in the notebook/script to preprocess the data, train the model, and evaluate its performance.
+The code will run each time if run in the same steps as in cells of jupyter notebook.

 CONCLUSION
 AnomaData is a comprehensive data science project that aims to predict machine breakdowns by detecting anomalies in sensor data.